chris-hegarty/week-7-copy/Day 33 - Wednesday/Lesson/03-ConnectionPooling.md

   //At the top import the posts functions from the file

   router.get("/posts/:userId", anyMiddleWare, (req, res) => {
   	//The below is an example but it can be whatever way you import it you'd like postsFunctions.getPostsById(res, req.params.userId);
   });
   ```

+  -sign up - see if a user exists with SQL query.
+If it dpoes not, go to necxt step.
+  -If sign up...hash password, add to DB
+  -to login, comapre hashed pass t passs.
+  -Ad favorites...PUT request...did they provdie the info?
+If yes, the Model tries toadd it to DB with a SQL query.